WallarooLabs/wally/book/metrics/metrics-ui.md

 ### Landing

 The landing page for the Metrics UI shows us a list of connected applications.
-In this case, we'll see the Celsius Conversion App.
+In this case, we'll see the Alerts App.

 ![Landing Page](/book/metrics/images/landing-page.png)

 We can then click on a specific application's title, to take us to that application's dashboard.
-So if you click on `Celsius Conversion App`, we'll arrive at its application dashboard.
+So if you click on `Alerts App`, we'll arrive at its application dashboard.

 ### Application Dashboard